rmorgan001/SimScope/README.md

 ![Alt text](Docs/SimScope.png?raw=true "SimScope")

+## Solution Info

+All settings or persisted data are not store in ASCOM Profile but stored in user settings along the window sizing information and window state.
+Serial information is also stored but the application does not make a true serial connection to the simulator.
+There are some included examples for serial port communications.
+The solution does not have logging or error handeling so add your own or use external tools.

 ## Solution Projects

 * ASCOM.SimScope.Telescope - COM/.Net Class Library implimenting the ASCOM device interface for V3 telescope driver.